Women in Asia: Promoting gender equality

+One of the organizations that promote empowerment and foster gender equality for the women of Timor-Leste is the United Nations Development Fund for Women (UNIFEM).

 The role of women in the United Arab Emirates has advanced greatly in recent years, making the UAE a leader in women's rights in the Arab world.
 Though there were few opportunities for women outside the home before 1960, the discovery of oil led to advancement in women's position.
 The UAE constitution guarantees equality between men and women in areas including legal status, claiming of titles, and access to education.
 The General Women's Union (GWU), established by HH Sheikha Fatima bint Mubarak wife of then President Sheikh Zayed bin Sultan Al Nahyan, remains a strong component of the State's and participating organizations' various initiatives.
 In the 2007/2008 United Nations Development Programme report, the UAE ranked 29th among 177 countries in the Gender Empowerment Measures, the best rating received in the Arab World.
 UNDP's Millennium Development Goal No. 3, to “Promote Gender Equality and Empower Women” has reached its targeted levels of female participation in primary education and continues to increase.

 Women in Yemen have historically had much less power in society than men.
 Although the government of Yemen has made efforts that will improve the rights of women in Yemen (including the formation of a Women's Development Strategy and a Women Health Development Strategy), many cultural and religious norms, along with poor enforcement of this legislation from the Yemeni government, have prevented Yemeni women from having equal rights to men.

 Today, Yemeni women do not hold many economic, social or cultural rights.
 Even more striking is the reality that while suffrage was gained in 1967 and constitutional and legal protection was extended to women during the first years of Yemen unity between 1990 and 1994, they continue to struggle “in exercising their full political and civil rights”.
 History shows that women have played major roles in Yemeni society.
 Some women of pre-Islamic and early Islamic Yemen held elite status in society.
 The Queen of Sheba, for example, “is a source of pride for the Yemeni nation”.
 In addition, Queen Arwa has been noted for her attention to infrastructure, which added to a documented time of prosperity under her rule.
 Modern day women of Yemen, however, are subject to a society that reflects largely agrarian, tribal, and patriarchal traditions.
 This, combined with illiteracy and economic issues has led women to continuously be deprived of their rights as citizens of Yemen.